Wolveraptor/Fallen-Discord-Community-Server/Welcome Channel/README.md

         ### PRIORITY RULES
         * **PRIORITY RULES OVERVIEW**:
         * **VETERAN PRIORITY**: Players who have been actively participating in the group longer and contributing to the grind for the item have priority.
-          * (Veteran players will roll first): (THIS IS FOR GUILD GROUPS ONLY, NOT RAIDS OR PUGS, AND SHOULD BE COMMUNICATED IF ANYTHING SPECIFIC IS BEING FARMED/CAMPED)
+          * **VETERAN PLAYERS WILL ROLL FIRST**: This is for guild groups only, not RAIDs or PUGs, and should be communicated if anything specific is being farmed/camped.
-          * (Newcomers Roll Last): Newcomers or those who joined the raid recently can roll only after the veteran players have rolled and had their chance at the item.
-(THIS IS FOR GUILD GROUPS ONLY, NOT RAIDS OR PUGS, AND SHOULD BE COMMUNICATED IF ANYTHING SPECIFIC IS BEING FARMED/CAMPED)
+          * **NEWCOMERS ROLL LAST**: Newcomers or those who joined the RAID recently can roll only after the veteran players have rolled and had their chance at the item.
+This is for guild groups only, not RAIDs or PUGs, and should be communicated if anything specific is being farmed/camped.
         * **MAINS OVER ALTS**: Main characters (mains) have priority over alternate characters (alts).
 Alts can roll Need only if no mains roll Need for the item.
         ```
 7. Mods Embed